 If you guessed that obesity statistics in America are very high, you would be right.
 Sadly, the US is the leading OECD country in terms of obesity.
 The OECD stands for Organisation for Economic Co-operation and Development, and it’s an elite club of the wealthiest countries.

 In the global ranks, the US takes the 12th spot, preceded by Kuwait and Micronesia, followed by Jordan and Saudi Arabia.

 Between 2017 and 2018, 42.4% of US adults were obese.
 The US obesity rate in 2018 is 11.9% higher than it was between 1999 and 2000.
 Furthermore, severe obesity in adult Americans increased by 4.5%, reaching 9.2%.

-On average, American adults spend $155 each month on gym memberships, which will hopefully reduce obesity and severe obesity-related statistics.
+On average, American adults spend $155 each month on gym memberships, hopefully reducing obesity and severe obesity-related statistics.
 More Americans should join the gyms and start working on this serious issue.

 Obesity statistics are fascinating, and they are equally concerning.
-There are still a lot of hungry people in the world, yet the global population is progressively becoming more obese.
-Of course, becoming overweight sometimes has nothing to do with eating habits, but rather with illness.
+There are still many hungry people in the world, yet the global population is progressively becoming more obese.
+Of course, becoming overweight sometimes has nothing to do with eating habits but rather with illness.

 Feel free to add a comment below, and let us know your thoughts.